Seattle Sounders FC Community Shield

-The Seattle Sounders FC Community Shield is a club football (soccer) match hosted and organized by the Seattle Sounders FC of Major League Soccer.
-The match has the Sounders FC club play a select club in a pre-season exhibition match, with the intention to raise money for local charities in the Seattle area.
-In 2010, the Sounders raised $82,000 and the money was split between the Boys & Girls Clubs of America of Washington state, Seattle SCORES, Soccer Saves, and Washington Youth Soccer.
+The Seattle Sounders FC Community Shield was a club soccer match hosted and organized by the Seattle Sounders FC of Major League Soccer (MLS).
+The preseason exhibition match was contested by the Sounders and a selected club to raise money for local charities in the Seattle area.
+In 2010, the Sounders raised $82,000 and the money was split between the Boys & Girls Clubs of America of Washington, Seattle SCORES, Soccer Saves, and Washington Youth Soccer.

 In 2010, the first Community Shield was held, when the Sounders played their longtime rivals, the Portland Timbers on March 11, 2010.
-In the match, the Timbers defeated the Sounders 1-0, giving the Timbers their first win in Seattle since 2005.
+In the match, the Timbers defeated the Sounders 1–0, giving the Timbers their first win in Seattle since 2005.

-On March 9, 2011, Sounders and the defending 2010 MLS Cup champions, the Colorado Rapids took the pitch in the 2nd Community Shield with the Sounders winning 3-1.
+On March 9, 2011, Sounders and the defending 2010 MLS Cup champions, the Colorado Rapids took the pitch in the 2nd Community Shield with the Sounders winning 3–1.

-February 29, 2012, Sounders took on Jaguares from the Mexican Primera División at CenturyLink Field and won 2-0, with two goals from Fredy Montero.
+February 29, 2012, Sounders took on Jaguares from the Mexican Primera División at CenturyLink Field and won 2–0, with two goals from Fredy Montero.

-Teams

-The following clubs have participated in the Community Shield: